GaidamakUA/yirks_camp/README.md

 7. Press "Play" button on top right

 ## License
+### Code
 GPL v3.
-Basically, It means that you have to make your code available.
+Basically, It means that you have to make your code available and mention original author (me).
+### Arts
+LPC sprites distributed under various licenses.
+You'd better look for originals.

+Sprites created specifically for Yeerk project belong to Maxim Udinskiy.